-- Diversified funding mix, in terms of investors, markets and maturities - Funding comprises retail savings (EUR 16.5bn) and wholesale funding (EUR 7.1bn) - Soft Bullet covered bond programme used to raise secured funding up to 20-year tenors - Green bonds issued under both Soft Bullet covered bond and Debt Issuance programmes
+- Diversified funding mix, in terms of investors, markets and maturities - Funding comprises retail savings (EUR 17.0bn) and wholesale funding (EUR 6.5bn) - Soft Bullet covered bond programme used to raise secured funding up to 20-year tenors - Green bonds issued under both Soft Bullet covered bond and Debt Issuance programmes

-- 1. All financial information in this Investor Presentation is based on the 2023 Annual Report dated 27 March 2024 (unless stated otherwise).
+- 1. All financial information in this Investor Presentation is based on the 30 June 2024 Condensed consolidated interim information dated 28 August 2024 (unless stated otherwise).
 This financial information may deviate from the financial information of the segment Banking as reported by NN Group - 2.
-CET1 ratio would be 17.1% and Total capital ratio would be 18.4% after inclusion of the net result for the year 2023, less the payment of the proposed final cash dividend.
+Mortgage portfolio, excluding notary amounts in transit, staged payments and accounting effects such as premiums and the fair value hedge adjustment - CET1 ratio would be 18.1% and Total capital ratio would be 19.2% after inclusion of the net result for the first half of 2024